FBartos/RoBMA/README.md

 ## Example

-To illustrate the functionality of the package, we fit the RoBMA-PSMA model from the example in Bartoš, Maier, et al. (2022b) to adjust for publication bias in the infamous Bem (2011) “Feeling the future” pre-cognition study.
+To illustrate the functionality of the package, we fit the RoBMA-PSMA model from the example in Bartoš, Maier, Wagenmakers, et al. (2023) to adjust for publication bias in the infamous Bem (2011) “Feeling the future” pre-cognition study.
 The RoBMA-PSMA model combines six selection models and PET-PEESE to adjust for publication bias.
 As in the pre-print, we analyze the data as described by Bem et al. (2011) in his reply to methodological critiques.

 First, we load the package and the data set included in the package.